ariga/atlas/doc/md/reference.md

   -u, --url string       URL to the database using the format:
                          [driver://username:password@address/dbname?param=value]
   -s, --schema strings   Set schema names.
+      --exclude strings  List of glob patterns used to filter resources from applying.
       --dev-url string   URL for the dev database.
 Used to validate schemas and calculate diffs before running migration.
       --dry-run          Dry-run.
 Print SQL plan without prompting for execution.